TaroEld/BBbuilder/README.md

 ### extract \<modpath\>
 Equal to the init command, but extracts existing mods instead, decompiling files if necessary.
 This is useful if you downloaded a mod from someone else, and would like to take a look.
 The other `init` flags can also be used here.

-Example usage: `bbbuilder extract "C:\Users\Taro\Downloads\mod_cool_things.zip" altpath "C:\BB Modding\Other_peoples_mods\"`
+Example usage: `bbbuilder extract "C:\Users\Taro\Downloads\mod_cool_things.zip" -altpath "C:\BB Modding\Other_peoples_mods\"`

-### build
+### build \<modname\>
 The files of your mod are packed together to create a new zip. .nut files are compiled to test for syntax errors, and sprites are packed into brush files.
-There are a number of flags that can be set to do only parts of the packing progress, for example, only compiling the .nut files to test for syntax errors:
+To speed things up, the game will compare the last modified date of the file(s) and only treat those that have been modified since the last time you packed a zip.
-- `-restart`: Exit and then restart BattleBrothers.exe after building the mod.
+To keep track of these last modified times, a little database file is kept in the .bbbuilder folder of your mod.
+It will also go through an existing .zip (either in the mod folder, or that in /data if the `movezip` config is set to `true`) and check if files were removed, in which case the existing zip will be deleted and rebuild.
-- `-scriptonly`: Only pack script (`.nut`) files.
-The mod will have a '_scripts' suffix.
+You can force a complete rebuild of the mod with the `-rebuild` flag.

-- `-compileonly`: Compile the `.nut` files without creating a .zip.
-This is used to check the syntax errors.
+There are a number of flags that can be set to do only parts of the packing progress:
-- `-uionly`: Only zip the gfx and ui folders.
-The mod will have a '_ui' suffix.
+- `-restart`: Exit and then start BattleBrothers.exe after building the mod.
-- `-nocompile`: Speed up the build by not compiling files.
+- `-transpile`: Translate js file to es3.
+It allow you to use modern js syntax and features to create your mod.
+Advanced feature, you probably don't need to worry about it.
-- `-nopack`: Speed up the build by not repacking brushes.
+- `-rebuild`: Delete the database and the .zip to start from a clean slate.

-Optionally, you can tell the program to transpile the JavaScript files to ES3.
-This is the JavaScript version the game uses.
-With this functionality, you can write modern JS code in your mods, using 'new' features such as `class`es.
+- `-diff <referencebranch>,<wipbranch>`: Create the zip based on the diff between <referencebranch> and <wipbranch> Pass them comma-separated WITHOUT SPACE INBETWEEN.
+This requires the `git` command to be available via cmd.
+The purpose of this is creating patches.

 ## Editor config files
 This program is best used with VSCode or Sublime Text, as it will generate editor config files for them.